Tuesday, 10 July 2018

 We sat down under a white umbrella on the grassy river bank, and drank our very expensive coffee (€8 for two cups) with appreciation.

-At the same time we finished the ham, cheese and bread that we had saved from breakfast at le Veurdre.
+At the same time we finished the ham, cheese and bread that we had saved from the magnificent breakfast at le Veurdre.

 The Allier here was wide and shallow, lined with willows and streaked by sandbars.